onchainstudios/onchainstudios-unity-extensions/Packages/com.onchainstudios.filetemplates/Documentation/README.md

 ### Super States

-Super states are state machines within state machines that can transition to other states in the main state machine they live in from any state within them.
+Super states are state machines within state machines.
+The Superstate can transition inside itself along it's state flow and also exit from the entire flow by using transitions in the state machine above it.

 1. Create a super states folder inside of the VisualScripting→[GameObjectName]→FiniteStateMachine folder.